faranalytics/neuralplex/README.md

 n1 = Network([l1, l2, l3])
 ```

-#### Implement one iteration of training.
+With the `Network` define, you can train the network.
 Here the network is trained to recognize the nibble 1111 as the decimal number 15.

 ```python
 n1.train([1,1,1,1], [15])
 ```

-#### Generate and print a prediction.
+You can generate and print a prediction using the `predict` method.
 Because the network underwent just one iteration of training, the estimate will likely be inaccurate.
 The accuracy of the prediction can be improved by iteratively training the network.
 Please see the [Train and Visualize a Neural-pleX Network](#train-and-visualize-a-neural-plex-network) implementation for an example of how to iteratively train the network.

 ```python
 prediction = n1.predict([1,1,1,1])
 print(prediction)
 ```

 ## Examples

 ### Train and Visualize a Neural-pleX Network

-In this example you will use [D3](https://d3js.org/) and [D3Blocks](https://d3blocks.github.io/d3blocks/pages/html/index.html) in order to visualize a neural network *before* and *after* training.
+In this example you will use [D3](https://d3js.org/) and [D3Blocks](https://d3blocks.github.io/d3blocks/pages/html/index.html) in order to visualize a neural network _before_ and _after_ training.

-#### Import the necessary dependencies.
+Import the necessary dependencies.

 ```python
 from random import random, randint import pandas as pd from neuralplex import Network, Layer, Neuron, get_edge_data from d3blocks import D3Blocks
 ```

-#### Implement a function that will visualize the network.
+Implement a function that will visualize the network.

 ```python
 def visualize(n):